-Finally, we clearly oversimplified our analysis by considering a population of single mass stars.
+Finally, we clearly oversimplified our analysis by considering a population of single-mass stars.
 Realistically, there should be a mass function both for the stars in the cusp and the injected stars, which implies a complex relation between the mass and number densities.
-Moreover, a full mass function will result in segregation due to dynamical friction, and objects with larger masses will generally sink towards the center thus adjusting the cusp density profile.
+Moreover, a full mass function will result in segregation due to dynamical friction, and objects with larger masses will generally sink toward the center thus adjusting the cusp density profile.
 Most notably, there is likely to be segregation of compact objects towards the inner part of the cusp \citep{KHA2009,LinialSari2022}, with stellar black holes leading with the steepest density profile.
-Compact objects will affect main sequence stars dynamically by shortening the two body relaxation timescales, without participating in collisions (although a compact object may still disrupt a main sequence star, depending on the impact velocity; see the appendix in \cite{MetzgerStone2017}).
-Thus a large population of compact remnants in the inner cusp may change the relative mix of DCs and main sequence EMRIS.
-The dynamics and destruction rates can be complicated even further if one or more intermediate mass ($\sim 10^{3}M_\odot$) black hole is present in the inner cusp \citep{fgk18,flgk18}.
-We address some these complications with N-body simulations of the inner cusp in our separate work (G.~Yassur and S.~Balberg, 2023, in preparation).
+Compact objects will affect main-sequence stars dynamically by shortening the two-body relaxation timescales, without participating in collisions (although a compact object may still disrupt a main-sequence star, depending on the impact velocity; see the appendix in \cite{MetzgerStone2017}).
+Thus a large population of compact remnants in the inner cusp may change the relative mix of DCs and main-sequence EMRIs.
+The dynamics and destruction rates can be complicated even further if one or more intermediate-mass ($\sim 10^{3}M_\odot$) black hole is present in the inner cusp \citep{fgk18,flgk18}.
+We address some these complications with $N$-body simulations of the inner cusp in our separate work (G.~Yassur and S.~Balberg, 2023, in preparation).